Thaelin/gis-project-Thaelin/documentation.md

 # Frontend

-The frontend application consists of two HTML pages: (`index.html`) and (`filter.html`).
-Both of the HTML files are displaying showing cycling routes geodata on the map via JS Mapbox library.
+The frontend application consists of HTML page (`index.html`).
+HTML file are displaying showing cycling routes geodata on the map via JS Mapbox library.
+It also displays control panel.

-*Filter page* contains formular with selecting user's preferencies on routes and after submitting calls Backend's API with selected parameters.
-API will return routes that fit into user's preferences.
-All dynamic JavaScript actions are done via JQuery library - mainly validating form inputs, sending API request via AJAX and initializing map with obtained cycling routes.
+*Control panel* contains 2 interactive parts: control for selecting region and action button initializing shortest path search.
+Passive part of the control panel is map legend.

-*Index page* contains a map with all cycling routes and their corresponding weather data.
+*Map* contains all cycling routes and their corresponding weather data.
+Cycling routes are filtered based on intersection with selected region.
+Selected region is displayed with opaque green color.
+Shortest route is displayed as orange line.

-*Map initialization scripts* are stored in (`js/map.js`) file. *Filtering validations and API calls* are stored in (`js/filter.js`) file. *Script file for index file* is stored in (`js/main.js`).
+*Map initialization scripts* are stored in (`js/map.js`) file. *Script file for index file* is stored in (`js/main.js`).

-*Route colors* are generated randomly via a Color generator script.
+*Route colors* are displayed as black.

 *Weather icons* are obtained from *OpenWeatherMap repository*.